Curtis Teets · 30-year Columbus restoration veteran.

 Yes — if the moisture source is corrected.
 Mold returns when conditions allow: moisture above 60%, organic material, and warmth.
 Remediation removes existing mold.
 Long-term prevention requires correcting the source — vapor barrier installation, drainage improvements, or ventilation upgrades.
 Call iDry Columbus at 614-810-0000 to discuss prevention options.

-Get Your Free Crawl Space Mold Assessment
+Free Crawl Space Mold Removal Estimate — Columbus

 Describe what you found and we will respond within the hour.
 For active health concerns or real estate deadlines, call 614-810-0000 directly — we work faster by phone.